This page on the meaning of gluten is for those who do not want to give up bread unnecessarily and are wondering what the alternatives are.

 Glutenin on the other hand has less proline but in fact is one of the largest protein molecules found in nature, giving dough its unique elastic-properties.

-Gluten sensitivity has been increasing dramatically in the last 50-years; researchers in Sweden found that the abrupt introduction of foods rich in gluten to babies when women stopped breastfeeding was a very important factor.
+Gluten sensitivity has been increasing dramatically in the last 50-years; researchers in Sweden found that the abrupt introduction of relatively large amounts of flour to babies when women stopped breastfeeding was a very important causative factor.

 Instead they recommend a gradual increase in wheat products from about 6 months, whilst continuing to breastfeed.